FAQs

 analysis of speech patterns

-clear recommendations
+parent recommendations

-a realistic treatment plan if therapy is needed
+a treatment plan if therapy is needed

 -